ecohealthalliance/building-blocks-of-reproducibility/happy_renv_with_targets.md

 `renv` can scan that file (and any other files in the project) to determine what the package dependencies are for a given project.
 `renv` can then store the metadata data (version, source, etc) for those packages in the "renv.lock" file.

-When adding a new package to a project with `renv` and `targets` the process might look something like this:
+When adding a new package to a project with `renv` and `targets`, the process might look something like this:

 1) Add package to "packages.R"